thecollekta/alx-backend-python/Django-signals_orm-0x04/README.md

-# Django Messaging System with Notifications
+# Django Messaging System with Notifications and Threaded Conversations

-A robust messaging system built with Django that includes real-time notifications using Django signals.
-This application allows users to have conversations and get notified about new messages
+A robust messaging system built with Django that includes real-time notifications and threaded conversations using Django's ORM.

 ---